- History Research & Writing Guides

 The National Archives Lesson Plans section contains incorporates U.S. primary documents and its excellent teaching activities correlate to the National History Standards and National Standards for Civics and Government.
 Lessons are organized by chronological era, from 1754 to the present.

 - Digital Vaults

-The National Archives Experience: Digital Vaults is an interactive exploration of history that examines thousands of documents, photographs, and pieces of history that have been integrated in a digital format.
-Upon entering the homepage, the user is given eight random archives to choose from.
-Clicking on one will give a description and a brief history of that archive, as well as displays a large variety of similar archives.
+Digital Vaults is an interactive exploration of history that examines thousands of documents, photographs, and pieces of history that have been integrated in a digital format.
+Clicking on a document will give a description and a brief history of that archive, as well as displays a large variety of similar archives.
 The user has the ability to shuffle, rearrange, collect, and explore archives, as well as search for specific points in history using a keyword search.
 Although a lack of initial organization or index might seem overwhelming, Digital Vaults is a wonderfully imaginative resource for exploring history in a digitally compiled way.

 With DocsTeach, educators can create interactive history activities that incorporate more than 3,000 primary-source materials in a variety of media from the National Archives.
 Tools on the site are designed to teach critical thinking skills and integrate interactive elements such as puzzles, maps, and charts.

 Offers 100 milestone documents, compiled by the National Archives and Records Administration, and drawn primarily from its nationwide holdings, that chronicle United States history from 1776 to 1965.
 Features a teacher’s toolbox and competitions for students and teachers.

 The Internet History Sourcebooks